PROVEN TO BOOST CALL CONVERSION RATES

 That could involve finding them the closest possible room to the pool.
 Or asking when their flight lands and offering a complimentary airport pick-up if it’s late at night.

-Kelly (Wilson) Cox, CHRM, Regional Director if Revenue at Hotel Teatro Denver adds to this point: “The end goal of a hotel call center agent shouldn’t be just to convert the call.
+According to John Smallwood, CEO at Travel Outlook, “The end goal of a hotel call center agent shouldn’t be just to convert the call.
 The ultimate intention should be to enhance that guest’s entire travel experience.
 What’s going to make their stay the best it can be?
-How can we deliver something extra special that they maybe weren’t expecting?
+How can we deliver something extra special that they maybe weren’t expecting?”

-Learn how to boost your hotel’s call conversation rates and increase guest satisfaction!
+Are you looking to boost your hotel’s call conversation rates and increase guest satisfaction?